-See the city from up high with these spots with a view; all fun places to take visiting guests.
+See the city at its best from high up skyscrapers to waterfront vistas.
+All fun places to take visiting guests.

 Visit the highest viewing point in midtown Manhattan at a new immersive observatory experience featuring multiple unique experiences.